 One of the most unlikely animals to be found in the sky is a giraffe.
 The constellation Camelopardalis was invented in 1612 by the Dutch theologian and astronomer Petrus Plancius, who first showed it on a celestial globe in that year along with another odd constellation that is still recognized, Monoceros.
 Camelopardalis lies in an area between the head of the Great Bear and Cassiopeia, a region that was left blank by the Greeks because it contains no stars brighter than fourth magnitude.

 The exact significance of the constellation is unclear.
-The German astronomer Jacob Bartsch included Camelopardalis on his map of 1624 and wrote that it represented the camel on which Rebecca rode into Canaan for her marriage to Isaac, as told in the book of Genesis.
+The German astronomer Jacob Bartsch included Camelopardalis on his map of 1624 and interpreted it as the camel on which Rebecca rode into Canaan for her marriage to Isaac, as told in Chapter 24 of the book of Genesis.
 But Camelopardalis is a giraffe not a camel, so Bartsch’s explanation is unsatisfactory.
 Bartsch seems not to have known much about this constellation, for he wrongly attributed its invention to Isaac Habrecht of Strasbourg, who had shown it on his star globe of 1621.

 Plancius used the same name for the constellation as we do, but on some old maps the name is also written as Camelopardalus or Camelopardus.
 For a discussion of the correct spelling, see Harvard College Observatory Circular 146 (1908).